-- Extract the ZIP file in your server's web root
+- Extract the contents of the ZIP file into your server's Document root

 - Visit your new Kirby site in your browser at

 When copying files to a remote server via (S)FTP, make sure to copy the

 .htaccess file as well.
 By default, files starting with a dot are invisible in the filesystem, so make sure enable the display of invisible files before copying.

 If you want to use PHP's built-in server, you have to start it up with Kirby's router:

 Other servers may work, but are not officially supported.

 - PHP 8.3